FrediN2M/Maplestory-GMS-Tools2/03_Backup_Maplestory_Screenshots/README.md

 If the script encounters an issue (e.g., missing configuration file or file access error), it will log an error message to the log file.

 ## License

-This script is open-source.
-You can modify and distribute it as you see fit.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## Contributing

 If you would like to contribute to this project, feel free to submit issues or pull requests.